VMP-SG/NAISC-Backend/README.md

 #### `GET /occupancy/tables`
 Description:
 ```
-Streams occupancy status of all tables in hawker centre
+Streams occupancy status of all tables in Hawker Centre
 ```
 Response Content-Type:
 ```